hieuvp/learning-bash-script/brackets/README.md

 ### Subshell

-Running commands inside in a subshell.
+- Running commands inside in a subshell.
-This means that they run through all of the commands inside, and then return a single exit code.
+  This means that they run through all the commands inside, and then return a single exit code.

-Any variables declared or environment changes will get cleaned up and disappeared.
+- Any variables declared or environment changes will get cleaned up and disappeared.

-Because it’s within a subshell, if you have it inside a loop, it will run a little slower than if you called the commands without the parentheses.
+- Because it's within a subshell, if you have it inside a loop, it will run a little slower than if you called the commands without the parentheses.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./labs/subshell.sh) -->
 <!-- The below code snippet is automatically added from ./labs/subshell.sh -->